xmos/sw_usb_audio/doc/rst/sw_usb_audio.rst

 rates up to 384kHz.

-The complete source code, together with the free XMOS XTC development tools and xCORE multi-core micro-controller devices allow the developer to select the exact mix of interfaces and processing required.
+The complete source code, together with the free XMOS XTC development tools and xCORE multi-core micro-controller devices, allow the developer to select the exact mix of interfaces and processing required.

 The XMOS USB Audio solution is deployed as a framework (see `lib_xua``) with reference design